RaresDima/CardShuffle/README.md

 ## `random_action_card_shuffle.py`

+**This is the recommended algorithm to use.
+It uses less physical space on the table and takes less time to perform.**

+Simply run the script as you would run any other script (`python random_action_card_shuffle.py` for instance).

+You will be asked to input the number of cards to be shuffled and the number of stacks to be used.

+5 stacks is enough for a standard deck of 52 cards.
+10 stacks is enough for massive 400+ card decks.

+Then a sequence of instructions will be printed to the console.
+These instructions are either:
+- Place the next card onto a new stack.
+- Place the next card onto an existing stack.
+- Place an existing stack on top of another existing stack.
+- Pull out the bottom cards from the deck and place them on top of the deck (there is no exact number of cards, here is where you also introduce a bit of randomness, try to pull out between a quarter and a third of the cards).

+Simply take the deck of cards in your hand and follow the instructions by placing the top card from the deck as instructed.
+It is advised to have ample space on the table.

+NOTE: When 2 stacks are combined the number of stacks decreases by 1.
+The indices of the stacks to not change, where one stack disappears an empty slot remains.
+When instructed to create a new stack, use the first available empty slot.

+E.g. You are instructed to place stack 2 over stack 4.
+After doing this, since stack 2 no longer "exists", the spot on the physical table where stack 2 was is now empty.
+You can use it next time you are asked to create a new stack.

 ## `card_shuffle.py`

 **This algorithm is an older version, it will be harder to perform by hand and take up more table space.**